 Your Instructors: Your TA and I are available to help you!
 We all have regularly scheduled office hours and can also be contacted via email.
 Don't hesitate to contact me if you have questions or concerns about the course or the work you are doing.
 I will respond to all email messages either directly, or, when appropriate, in the next lecture.
 I also welcome questions after lecture and am available by appointment.
-Please include your TA's name in all your emails.
+Please include your TA's name and section number in all your emails.

 Course Web site on Learn@UW (learnuw.wisc.edu): Our website can be accessed via Learn@UW.
 The syllabus, schedules, office hours, TA lecture notes, course handouts, Power Point slides, homework assignments, announcements, and grades will be available.
-You should check this site frequently for reminders and announcements about the course.